Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Methods

 \subsection{Qualitative Analysis of Livestream Shopping Video Recordings}

-To investigate streamer's selling strategies, we sampled a group of 40 publicly available livestream sessions and archived them as video recordings.
-These 40 sessions were from two predominant livestream shopping platforms in China: Alibaba's Taobao and ByteDance's Douyin.
-To identify malicious selling strategies, we conducted inductive coding with the recorded videos.
-In what follows, we describe how we selected the research sites, processes the data, and performed the qualitative coding method.
+To investigate streamer selling strategies, a group of 40 publicly available livestream sessions were sampled and archived as video recordings.
+These 40 sessions were taken from two predominant livestream shopping platforms in China, Alibaba's Taobao and ByteDance's TikTok.
+To identify malicious selling strategies, inductive coding was performed with the recorded videos.